By Amy O’Hair

 Humble beginnings on Circular Avenue

 George R Reilly was born and grew up at 272 Circular Ave in Sunnyside.
-Despite the fact that his father, James Joseph Reilly, was pleased to move his large family to the new neighborhood in 1893, George never acknowledged this neighborhood as his origin.
+Despite the fact that his father, James Joseph Reilly, was pleased to move his large family to the new neighborhood in 1893, George never acknowledged the district as his origin.
+That’s okay, we return the snub.
 The Reilly family lived for forty years in the large, prominent house that James built on Circular Avenue.

 Sunnyside Pride, Sunnyside Tragedy

 His father, James J Reilly, came from County Meath, Ireland, in the 1860s as a boy.
 For many years in the 1880s and 1890s he ran saloons South of Market; his last one was in South Park.
-He was successful to the extent that in 1893, just a year or two after lots went on sale in the new neighborhood of Sunnyside, he bought five lots that fronted Circular Ave near Baden Street and built a house.
+He was successful to the extent that in 1893, just a year or two after lots went on sale in the new neighborhood of Sunnyside, he bought five lots that fronted Circular Ave near Baden Street and built a big house.
 It was situated on the slope with a view of the hills in the southeast.
-The Southern Pacific railroad tracks ran through a cut below.
+The Southern Pacific railroad tracks ran through a cut below, where now Interstate 280 runs.
 (See image above).

 George’s parents James and Theresa had many children.
 In 1898 Theresa gave birth to their sixth, a son they soon named James Whitcomb (obviously to echo the name of the then-popular sentimental poet, James Whitcomb Riley).